 The Office of Community Development will primarily use HOME Investment Partnerships Program (HOME), Community Development Block Grant (CDBG), Neighborhood Stabilization Program (NSP) and Emergency Shelter Block Grant (ESG) to accomplish the specific objectives and outcomes in this annual plan.
-The City of Ann Arbor will provide \$1,215,744 in General funds for public/human services and housing in FY 2010-11.
+The City of Ann Arbor will provide \$1,059,029 in General funds for public/human services and housing in FY 2011-12.
 The City supports non-profits that apply for funding from local foundations such as the Knight Foundation, Ann Arbor Community Foundation and United Way.
-In addition, the County will contribute approximately \$100,000 in general funds for public/human services and HOME match resources (\$360,164) to meet the HOME program requirements and facilitate the development of affordable housing projects.
+In addition, the County will contribute approximately \$1,015,000 in general funds for public/human services and HOME match resources (\$324,051) to meet the HOME program requirements and facilitate the development of affordable housing projects.
 However, CD leverages resources from a number of federal, state, and local funding agencies to offer complementary affordable housing, community, and economic development programs for lower-income residents of the Urban County.
-The annual budgets for CDBG, HOME, ESG as well as the Urban County formula allocations are listed below.
+The following summaries are listed on the next series of pages: